bitfocus/companion-module-osee-gostream/README.md

 Development will always take place on a branch named after the coming release , so all v1.3.0 development happens on the branch v1.3.0 .
-When planned content is delivered to the branch a pre-release for testing is done on that branch .
-If all seem well a PR to master is done and the release is tagged .
+When planned content is delivered to the branch a pre-release for testing is done on that branch.
+If all seems well a PR to master is done and the release is tagged .

 ## Help